 - a black bowel movement

 - unexplained weight loss

-Liver metastases is a complication of more advanced cancers.
-It is an indication that cancer has spread from one area to another.
+Liver metastases are a complication of more advanced cancers.
+They are an indication that cancer has spread from one area to another.
 Liver metastases are most common with the following cancer types:

 - ovarian cancer